Giraffe Manor: Information from the owner

 Waking up to breakfast with a giraffe is a unique and unforgettable experience.
 Depending on where you are staying, you will have breakfast either in the main manor or in the Garden Manor breakfast room, but don’t worry, the giraffes know exactly where to find you!
-Watch out for their long inquisitive tongues as they investigate what’s on offer; luckily, it’s nutritious dried pellets of grass, molasses and corn that they’re after, and not pancakes and bacon!
+Watch out for their long inquisitive tongues as they investigate what’s on offer; luckily, it’s nutritious dried pellets of grass that they’re after, and not pancakes and bacon!

 Enjoy a game of chess at any time.
 We have a lovely handmade chess board, which of course features giraffes, as well as lions, cheetah, zebras and rhinos in place of the traditional figures!

 Daisy’s Café is located at The Retreat, our wellness centre right next door to Giraffe Manor.
 Here you’ll find a vibrant menu of freshly prepared snacks and meals as well as a fully stocked bar.
-Our expert chef loves to use nutritious, locally sourced ingredients to create nourishing farm to fork style dishes.
+Our expert chef loves to use nutritious, locally sourced ingredients (many of which are grown in the veggie garden) to create nourishing farm to fork style dishes.
 Dine al fresco in the leafy surroundings of our garden terrace, or under the vaulted ceilings of the café.
 All food and drinks consumed at Daisy’s are charged as extras to Giraffe Manor guests and are payable direct or can be added to your room bill.

 Our luscious lawns are perfectly suited to a leisurely game of croquet or boules, and we have both here at the manor.
-Our friendly staff will be happy to assist you in setting up either game.
-This is best enjoyed during the daytime, when the giraffes are out browsing in the sanctuary.
+Over at The Retreat, we have giant Jenga which is great fun for all the family.
+Our friendly staff will be happy to assist you in setting up the games.
+They are best enjoyed during the daytime, when the giraffes are out browsing in the sanctuary.